smatzek/3DUnetCNN/README.md

 # 3D U-Net Convolution Neural Network with Keras

-## Overview of tflms branch
+## Overview of tflmsv1 branch
-The changes in the tflms branch are generally consist of these items:
+The changes in the tflmsv1 branch are generally consist of these items:
 1. Changes to the model to use tf.keras from TensorFlow and were originally made for use with TensorFlow 1.8.
 2. Changes to use optionally use TensorFlow Large Model Support in from